SkoolNotes/Taproot/2020ML301/KBValidation.md

 # Validation

 We have visualized out models and used human judgment to, well, judge them.
-We have *not* done this algorythmaticly or mathematically.
+We have *not* done this algorithmically or mathematically.